I have to thank my husband for this one.

 His eyes often glaze over when I start rambling about my crystals.
 But, when I mentioned that I was looking for a storage solution for my growing crystal collection, he’s the one who suggested that I browse the sporting goods section of our local big box store.

 There, I discovered Plano stowaway boxes.
 They are meant to hold fishing lures.
-The design of the stowaway box is similar to bead storage boxes sold in the craft aisle, but they cost a fraction of the price.
+The design of the stowaway box is similar to bead storage boxes, but they cost a fraction of the price.

 The Plano boxes were an ideal storage solution for my growing crystal collection because: